-The tribal consultations for the 1332 Waiver Application were held on November 29 and December 7, 2023, from 9:00-10:00am PST and 1:30-2:30pm PST, respectively, both in-person and via Teams.
-The meetings were hosted by the Division and all Tribal Chairs and Tribal Health Clinic Directors from the Nevada Tribes were invited to the consultations.
-During the consultations, staff members from the Division presented an overview of the 1332 Waiver Application and the anticipated impact of the Waiver on tribal communities.
+The tribal consultations for the 1332 Waiver Application were held on November 29 and December 7, 2023, from 9:00 - 10:00am PST and 1:30 - 2:30pm PST, respectively, both in-person and via Teams.
+The meetings were hosted by the Division and all Tribal Chairs and Tribal Health Clinic Directors from the Nevada Tribes were invited to the consultations.30 During the consultations, staff members from the Division presented an overview of the 1332 Waiver Application and the anticipated impact of the Waiver on tribal communities.
 After the presentation, Division staff addressed questions from the meeting attendees.
 Commenters raised questions about the BBSPs, including network provider requirements, whether tribes would be able to sponsor premiums for BBSPs offered on the Exchange with federal funding, and if BBSPs would include an Indian Addendum to coordinate health coverage for tribes with providers in multiple states.
 The State confirmed that all requirements that apply to Qualified Health Plans also apply to the BBSPs.

-&lt;sup>27 The State requires dedicated funding for actuarial support focused on procurement and contract development as well as rate review technical assistance to ensure premium reduction targets are on track for being met.
+29 The State requires dedicated funding for actuarial support focused on procurement and contract development as well as rate review technical assistance to ensure premium reduction targets are on track for being met.

 The public hearings for the 1332 Waiver Application were held on November 27 and December 5, 2023, 1:00 - 3:00pm PST, both in-person and via Teams.
 A total of 99 persons attended the November 27 hearing and 88 persons attended the December 5 hearing.
 At the hearings, staff members from the Division presented the details of the Waiver Application, including the BBSPs and Market Stabilization Program.
 Staff members then opened the floor for questions and comments from meeting attendees.
 Commenters provided positive feedback on the BBSPs as a mechanism to strengthen health equity in Nevada through improving health care affordability.
 Attendees also positively supported features of the State's Market Stabilization Program, including provisions to strengthen the health care workforce and implement a reinsurance program.
 Some commenters expressed concerns related to the required BBSP premium reduction targets, anticipated provider reimbursement reductions, and provider participation requirements.
-In the Appendix, the Division has identified public hearing comments pertinent to the Waiver Application and provided a response to themes from those comments.
-The Division also posted recordings of the two public hearings on the Coverage & Market Stabilization Program website.
+In the Appendix, the Division has identified public hearing comments posted recordings of the two public hearings on the Coverage & Market Stabilization Program website.